integreat-io/integreat-transformers/README.md

 - [`uriPart`](#uripart)
 - [`validate`](#validate)

-**Note on properties:** Transformers use properties to define their behavior.
-If an object is defined as a transformer, any property not prefixed with `$` will become one of the transformer's properties.
-For example, the `step` or `path` properties.
-These properties will often be referred to as a transformer's "options", in the documentation.

 **Note on direction:** Some transformers behave differently depending on whether we are transforming data _from_ a service or _to_ a service.
-This behavior will be described underneath each transformer (or just below this section).
-In many cases there is a transformer with oposite functionality for the reverse direction.
-However, flipped mutation objects will also flip this behavior, and making the transformer work as the oposite direction.
-This will feel natural when you write configs, even though it might be confusing when reading the documentation.
+This behavior will be described for the relevant transformer.
+Flipped mutation objects will flip this behavior, making the transformer work as if it was running in the opposite direction.
+This should feel natural when you write configs, even though it might be confusing when reading the documentation.

 ### `absolute`

 Returns the absolute value (i.e. distance from zero) of a `number`.
 If the input is not a number, `undefined` is returned instead.

+This is applied in both directions.

 ### `arrToObject`